PowerDNS/pdns/pdns/dnsdistdist/docs/rules-actions.rst

   :param SuffixMatchNode smb: The SuffixMatchNode to match on
   :param bool quiet: Do not return the list of matched domains.
 Default is false.

+.. function:: TagRule(name [, value])

+  Matches question or answer with a tag named ``name`` set.
+If ``value`` is specified, the existing tag value should match too.

+  :param bool name: The name of the tag that has to be set
+  :param bool value: If set, the value the tag has to be set to.
+Default is unset

 .. function:: TCPRule([tcp])

   Matches question received over TCP if ``tcp`` is true, over UDP otherwise.